 Is Your Loved One in Need?
 How to Spot an Addict During the Holidays

 Identifying addicts is not easy because many people who have a true dependence and addiction are very good at hiding it.
 You probably do not know how much they are using, how long they’ve been using, or what their complications are.
 Yet, there are a few things you may notice when it comes to spotting an addict during the holidays.
 Here are some warning signs your loved one may need help:

 - Hiding the use of drugs or alcohol

 - Isolating or pulling away from people they love or things they enjoy doing

 - Struggling with responsibilities

-- Overdoses or complex health problems
+- Overdosing or complex health problems

-In all of these situations, it becomes important for you to support your loved one’s needs.
+In all of these situations, it becomes essential for you to support your loved one’s needs.
 Yet, you may not be sure that they will listen to you.
 Most of the time, they will not.

 Getting Holiday Addiction Help for a Loved One